serkansokmen/stylegan3/README.md

 - Saves image files as .jpg instead of .png during training
 - Added ```--resume_kimg``` & ```--augment_p``` as options for resuming
 - Includes ```sg3_clip.py```, which is a conversion of the nshepperd & RiversHaveWings colab - https://colab.research.google.com/drive/1eYlenR1GHPZXt-YuvXabzO9wfh9CWY36
+- Tested that https://github.com/nerdyrodent/lucid-sonic-dreams still works - and it does

 ## Synthetic image detection